fingerprintjs/terraform-fastly-compute-fingerprint-proxy-integration/README.md

 ## Getting started

-- Create your own terraform folder and create main.tf file
+- Create your own terraform folder and create a `main.tf` file.
 - Fill the file like this:

 ```terraform